TERMS and CONDITIONS

 Your email address will be used only by the Alliance and its agents and vendors performing services or products on the Alliance’s behalf.
 The Alliance shares your email address with third parties to enable the Alliance to take security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of information.
 The Alliance shares email addresses with third parties as necessary for the Alliance to perform certain services on our behalf, such as packaging, mailing, and delivering products and processing event registrations and to respond to your service requests.

-You can manage your email preferences, including “opting out” of email by contacting the Alliance as set forth below and by clicking here.
+You can manage your email preferences, including “opting out” of email by contacting the Alliance as set forth below.
 If you prefer to receive hard copy mailings only from the Alliance, you can contact us and request to have your name and address removed from the list we provide to third parties.

 The Alliance reserves the right to use or disclose information where we reasonably believe it is needed to (i) respond to information requests by law enforcement or other governmental authorities; (ii) comply with any law, regulation, subpoena or other legal process, or court order; (iii) investigate and help prevent security threats, fraud activity, or inappropriate, unauthorized, or illegal activity involving the Alliance services or networks; or (iv) enforce or protect the Alliance’s rights and property.
 In such circumstances, information may be disclosed without notice to the individual.